keboola/connection-docs/extractors/communication/email-attachments/index.md

 Click **Run** and confirm.

 If the extraction is successful, you will be able to check the processed data in the imported table by clicking on the link.
-There may be a delay between the time the email is sent, received, and picked up by the Extractor.
+There may be a delay between the time the email is sent, received, and picked up by the extractor.

 {: .image-popup}
 ![Screenshot - Job Detail](/extractors/communication/email-attachments/03-check-processed-data.png)